DONCHAN70047/FireDetection/UsingWebsite/README.md

 # FireDetection App

 Welcome to the **FireDetection** app!
-This application leverages Streamlit to provide real-time fire detection capabilities using machine learning and computer vision.
+This application leverages Web development to provide real-time fire detection capabilities using machine learning and computer vision.
 The goal is to help prevent fire hazards and assist in timely emergency responses.